talon-one/talon_one.js/docs/ManagementApi.md

 ## getWebhookActivationLogs

-> InlineResponse20024 getWebhookActivationLogs(opts)
+> InlineResponse20023 getWebhookActivationLogs(opts)

-List Webhook activation Log Entries
+List webhook activation log entries

 Webhook activation log entries would be created as soon as an integration request triggered an effect with a webhook